AMLID

 Who manages AMLID?

-AMLID is managed by IMoLIN (International Money Laundering Information Network), a UNODC initiative under the Global Programme Against Money Laundering, Proceeds of Crime and the Financing of Terrorism (GPML).
+AMLID is administered by IMoLIN (International Money Laundering Information Network), a UNODC initiative operating under the Global Programme Against Money Laundering, Proceeds of Crime, and the Financing of Terrorism (GPML).

 Who are IMoLIN’s 11 partner organizations?